This Thing of Darkness: Historical background

-Whilst conducting Beagle’s mission of surveying Patagonia and Tierra del Fuego, during which he proved to be a meticulous surveyor, he captured four native Fuegians (Fuegia Basket, Jemmy Button, York Minster, and Boat Memory) and brought them back to England when Beagle returned in October 1830.
-FitzRoy’s intention was that they should be educated and Christianised before being returned to their homelands, where they would be able to act as interpreters – with the aim of establishing friendly relations between their fellow countrymen and the British – and also use their new knowledge to improve the lives of their compatriots.
+Whilst conducting Beagle's mission of surveying Patagonia and Tierra del Fuego, during which he proved to be a meticulous surveyor, he captured four native Fuegians (Fuegia Basket, Jemmy Button, York Minster, and Boat Memory) and brought them back to England when Beagle returned in October 1830.
+FitzRoy's intention was that they should be educated and converted to Christianity before being returned to their homelands, where they would be able to act as interpreters – with the aim of establishing friendly relations between their fellow countrymen and the British – and also use their new knowledge to improve the lives of their compatriots.
 The captives became celebrities and were presented to King William IV; Boat Memory later died from smallpox.

-FitzRoy undertook the second voyage of Beagle to return the surviving three Fuegians, at considerable personal expense.
+FitzRoy undertook the second voyage of HMS Beagle to return the surviving three Fuegians, at considerable personal expense.
 He was accompanied by Charles Darwin, who by the end of the voyage had become famous in scientific circles as a result of the discoveries he made during it, and who also collected much of the material that was to underpin his evolutionary theories during these travels.
-Decades later, following the publication of The Origin of Species, FitzRoy – a committed Christian – regretted that he had facilitated Darwin’s research.
+By 1860, following the publication of On the Origin of Species, FitzRoy – a committed Christian – later regretted that he had facilitated Darwin's research.

-On Beagle’s return to England, FitzRoy was elected as the Tory Member of Parliament for Durham.
+On Beagle's return to England, FitzRoy was elected as the Tory Member of Parliament for Durham.
 He was appointed to several official posts, amongst them becoming the second Governor of New Zealand.
-His attempts to treat the indigenous Māori population equitably made him unpopular with the settlers and the New Zealand Company and was subsequently recalled to England.
+His attempts to treat the indigenous Māori population equitably made him unpopular with the settlers and the New Zealand Company and he was subsequently recalled to England.

 FitzRoy was a pioneer of developing charts to allow weather predictions to be made; weather forecasting is named after his attempts at what he called "forecasting the weather".
-He published the world’s first daily weather forecasts in The Times in 1860 and also provided personal forecasts to Queen Victoria.
+He published the world's first daily weather forecasts in The Times in 1860 and also provided personal forecasts to Queen Victoria.

 He committed suicide in April 1865 as a result of depression and a combination of problems at the Meteorological Office, which he headed, and personal financial and health difficulties.

+Title

+The title comes from Prospero's line "This thing of darkness I acknowledge mine" in Act V, Scene 1 of William Shakespeare's play The Tempest.